simoneeejw/CW2025/README.md

 **Description**: Shows a semi-transparent shadow of where the current piece will land when dropped.

 **Implementation Details**:
-- **Ghost Panel**: Added ghostPanel GridPane with ghostRectangles array to display shadow
+- **Direct Board Rendering**: Ghost piece is rendered directly on the game board's displayMatrix at 30% opacity
-- **Position Calculation**: `getGhostYPosition()` method in TetrisBoard simulates piece drop using collision detection
+- **Position Calculation**: `getGhostYPosition()` method in GameController simulates piece drop using collision detection to find landing position
-- **Visual Design**: Shadow rendered at 30% opacity in the same color as the active piece
+- **Visual Design**: Shadow rendered at 30% opacity in the same color as the active piece, only on empty cells
-- **Real-time Updates**: Ghost position updates on every brick movement via `updateGhostPiece()` method
+- **Real-time Updates**: Ghost position updates on every brick movement via `updateGhostPiece()` method in GuiController
-- **Integration**: Ghost panel positioned dynamically based on current piece X position and calculated landing Y position
+- **Smart Overlay**: Ghost only draws on transparent cells to avoid overwriting locked pieces or the active piece
+- **Performance**: Integrated rendering eliminates need for separate panels, improving performance

 **User Benefit**: Players can now plan moves more effectively by seeing exactly where pieces will land, improving gameplay experience and reducing mistakes.

-### 4. Enhanced UI and Status Display
-**Description**: Comprehensive status panel showing game state and score display.
+The ghost piece disappears when the active piece reaches the landing position to avoid visual confusion.

+### 4. Classic Light Theme GUI Redesign (Visual Appeal + User Experience)
+**Description**: Complete redesign of the Tetris GUI with a professional light theme inspired by classic Tetris aesthetics.

 **Implementation Details**:
-- **StatusPanel.java**: New VBox component displaying:
+- **Layout Architecture**: BorderPane root layout with three main sections:
+  - **Top**: VBox containing "TETRIS" title (Arial 48px bold, orange-to-gold gradient) with drop shadow and "N-BLOCK" subtitle (Arial 24px italic, cyan)
+  - **Center**: HBox with game board (300x600px StackPane) and sidebar (150px VBox)
+  - **Bottom**: HBox with music icon (♫), separator, and pause button
+- **Background Styling**: Repeating linear gradient at 45° creating subtle diagonal lines (transparent to #A0D0E0 at 10% opacity), overlaid on a light blue to pale cyan gradient (#B0E0E6 to #E6F3FF)
+- **Game Board Design**:
+  - Light blue tinted background (rgba(176, 224, 230, 0.3)) for subtle depth
+  - 3px cyan border (#00FFFF) with 5px rounded corners
+  - Drop shadow for elevated appearance
+  - 20x10 grid (30x30px cells) with gap of 1px
+- **Brick Styling**:
+  - Classic Tetris colors with proper hex values (cyan #00FFFF, yellow #FFFF00, purple #8B00FF, green #00FF00, red #FF0000, orange #FF8C00, blue #0000FF)
+  - 1px darker stroke on all colored bricks for definition
+  - 2px rounded corners (arc-height/width: 4px)
+  - Inner shadow glow effect via CSS (.piece-rect class)
+- **Sidebar Info Boxes**:
+  - Three stacked HBox containers with light white background (rgba(245, 245, 245, 0.8))
-  - Current level and difficulty name
+  - 5px border radius and 10px padding
-  - Real-time score updates
-  - Total lines cleared
-  - Active power-ups with remaining time
-  - Complete controls reference
-- **Score Label**: Prominent "Score: X" label at top of game board, bound to score property for live updates
-- **Visual Notifications**: LevelUpPanel with animated pop-ups for:
+  - Drop shadow for depth perception
+  - Score, Lines, and Level labels in Arial Bold 14px
+  - Values displayed in cyan (#00BFFF) for high contrast
-  - Level advancement ("LEVEL X!")
+  - Level difficulty name in orange (#FF8C00)
-  - Power-up activation
+- **Pause Button**:
-  - Tetris clears (4 lines)
-- **Styling**: Professional appearance with semi-transparent backgrounds, gold/cyan colors, and drop shadows
+  - Royal blue background (#4169E1) with white text
+  - 10px border radius for pill shape
+  - Hover effect: scales to 105% with enhanced blue glow shadow
+  - Pressed effect: scales to 98% for tactile feedback
+  - Hand cursor on hover
+- **CSS Integration**: External styles.css file linked in gameLayout.fxml containing all styling rules for maintainability
+- **Property Binding**: Score, lines, and level labels bound to JavaFX properties for real-time updates without manual refresh
+- **Theme Consistency**: All UI elements use coordinated color scheme (blues, cyans, oranges) for cohesive visual identity

+**User Experience**: The light, airy design reduces eye strain during extended play sessions while maintaining high contrast for piece visibility.
+The classic Tetris aesthetic creates nostalgic appeal while modern styling elements (shadows, gradients, rounded corners) provide a polished, professional appearance.

+### 5. Fixed Game Rendering and Mechanics (Critical Bug Fixes)
+**Description**: Resolved major rendering issues where active pieces were not visible and game mechanics were broken.

+**Problems Identified**:
+- Active pieces were created but never displayed on the game board
+- Separate brickPanel system was removed during refactoring but rendering logic wasn't updated
+- Ghost piece used a disconnected GridPane that wasn't properly integrated
+- Pieces appeared to "jump" or not move correctly due to display matrix not being refreshed

+**Solutions Implemented**:
+- **Unified Rendering System**: Completely rewrote `refreshBrick()` method to use the displayMatrix directly
+  - First refreshes entire game background to show locked pieces
+  - Then overlays active piece on top by updating cells at the piece's current position
+  - Ensures pieces are always visible and positioned correctly
+- **Ghost Piece Integration**: Reimplemented ghost rendering to work directly on the game board
+  - Calculates landing position using existing collision detection
+  - Renders ghost at 30% opacity only on empty cells
+  - Avoids overwriting active or locked pieces
+  - Disappears when active piece reaches landing position
+- **Removed Obsolete Code**: Eliminated unused rendering components (separate rectangles arrays, ghost panels) that were causing confusion and bugs
+- **Display Matrix as Single Source of Truth**: All visual updates now go through the displayMatrix, ensuring consistency between game state and visual representation

+**Impact**: These fixes were critical for basic gameplay.
+Before the fixes, players couldn't see pieces moving, making the game unplayable.
+After the fixes, all game mechanics work correctly with proper visual feedback.

-### 5. Improved Controls and Input Handling
+### 6. Improved Controls and Input Handling
 **Description**: Fixed keyboard input issues and enhanced control responsiveness.

 **Implementation Details**: